-In 2017 between the months of March and August, BAN delivered a total of 43 used electronic devices that contained GPS trackers, to electronics recyclers or recycler collection sites in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, Ontario, and Quebec.
-We did this to better understand whether Canada and its electronics industry was complying with the waste trade obligations of the Basel Convention and the laws of Canada and of importing countries.
+In 2017, between the months of March and August, BAN delivered a total of 43 used electronic devices that contained GPS trackers to electronics recyclers or recycler collection sites in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, Ontario, and Quebec.
+We did this to better understand whether Canada and its electronics industry was complying with the waste trade obligations of the Basel Convention, as well as the laws of Canada and importing countries.

 All of these electronic devices were rendered non-functional and economically unrepairable.
 The devices chosen were Cathode-Ray-Tube (CRT) type monitors, Liquid Crystal Display (LCD) type monitors (containing mercury lamps) and printers (containing lead-laden circuit boards).
-All of the equipment used qualified under the Basel Convention as hazardous waste and under Canada's Basel Convention implementation legislation.
-In each of these, we planted a GPS tracker capable of reporting to us every 24 hours as to its location.
+All of the equipment used qualified as hazardous waste under the Basel Convention and under Canada's Basel Convention implementation legislation.
+In each of these devices, we planted a GPS tracker capable of reporting its location to us every 24 hours.

-Of the 43 trackers deployed at Canadian electronics recyclers and collection sites, seven (7) of the 43 (16%) were exported out of Canada.
-Of the exported tracked scrap equipment four of seven (57%) went to developing countries -- three to Hong Kong and one to Pakistan.
-The other exports went to developed countries, one to Germany and two to the United States.
+Of the 43 trackers deployed at Canadian electronics recyclers and collection sites, 5 of the 43 (12%) were exported out of Canada.
+Of the exported tracked scrap equipment 4 of 5 (80%) went to developing countries - 3 to Hong Kong and 1 to Pakistan.
+The other export went to a developed country - the United States.

-While these amounts can, on the one hand, be seen as small, one must not forget what they represent.
+While these amounts may appear to be small, one must not forget what they represent.
 Canada generates 724 kt of e-waste per annum.
-Our sample size is small but if it is representative, extrapolation would indicate that as much as 116,000 tons of e-waste is exported by Canada per annum.
-And such volumes would likely represent illegal shipments.
+Our sample size is small, but if it is representative, extrapolation would indicate that as much as 86,880 tons of e-waste is exported by Canada per annum - and such volumes would likely represent illegal shipments.

-We followed the Asian bound exported devices with field investigations.
-The three devices that moved to Hong Kong traveled to the New Territories region of Hong Kongan area now well documented as being a global e-waste trafficking and smuggling hub.2 In New Territories, e-waste junkyards, hidden behind steel fences, are numerous.
-They are sites where undocumented laborers have been recently employed in the crude and harmful breakdown of the electronic equipment, often exposing themselves to dangerous toner dust, and, in the case of LCDs -- the extremely toxic metal mercury.
+We followed the Asia-bound exported devices with field investigations.
+The three devices that moved to Hong Kong traveled to the New Territories region - an area now well-documented as being a global e-waste trafficking and smuggling hub.2 In New Territories, e-waste junkyards hidden behind steel fences are numerous.
+They are sites where undocumented laborers have been recently employed in the crude and harmful breakdown of the electronic equipment, often exposing themselves to dangerous toner dust, and in the case of LCDs, the extremely toxic metal mercury.

-Likewise, a field investigation we conducted in Pakistan, follow a Canadian LCD to Peshawar.
-This investigation, revealed similar harmful breakdown operations of e-waste.
-These operations showed that hazardous toners, mercury and lead releases presenting likely harm to workers and the general population in the market area.
+Likewise, a field investigation we conducted in Pakistan followed a Canadian LCD to Peshawar.
+This investigation revealed similar harmful breakdown operations of e-waste.
+These operations showed that hazardous toners, mercury, and lead releases - presenting likely harm to workers and the general population in the market area.

-4 of the discovered exports (to developing countries) were deemed likely to be illegal and 3 (to developed countries) possibly illegal.
-These assertions arise from the fact that each of these pieces of equipment are considered to be hazardous waste under the Basel Convention and four of the five countries concerned, Canada, China (including Hong Kong), Pakistan, and Germany are all parties to the Basel
+4 of the discovered exports (to developing countries) were deemed likely to be illegal and 1 (to a developed country) possibly illegal.
+These assertions arise from the fact that each of these pieces of equipment are considered hazardous waste under the Basel Convention - and 3 of the 4 countries concerned, Canada, China (including Hong Kong), and Pakistan, are all parties to the Basel Convention.
+Under the Convention, all exports by Parties would require that the importing country is notified prior to export by the government of Canada, and that export is consented to by the receiving government of China or Pakistan.
+And, if they had notified China or Pakistan, Canada would have been obliged to prohibit the exportation due to the fact that these two nations forbid the import of hazardous wastes from anywhere (in the case of Pakistan) and from OECD countries (in the case of Hong Kong).
+The shipment to the US can legally take place using other agreements, but prior notification and consent would still be required.